isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

 1. To customize a style, double-click a style or click the > icon before a style to view and customize it using the Styles editor.

-for details about working with the most common styles, see [Work with the common content styles](stylesheet.md)
+For details about working with the most common styles, see [Work with the common content styles](stylesheet.md).

 ## Work with resources {#work-with-resources}